 This is being typed up in late December; two days before the year of 2020 is ended.
 A memorable year; for all the wrong reasons!
 My village is back in tier 4, along with most of the rest of the south and east of England and after todays announcement large parts of the north and midlands.
 The new variant of Covid is causing great concern.
 It is freezing cold and dark at four in the afternoon!
-Time, I think, to look back at a gloriously warm sunny, Sunday afternoon in September.
+Time, I think, to look back at a gloriously warm sunny, Sunday afternoon in September that same year.

 After taking in a Salvation Army service in the morning; a nourishing and wholesome lunch of a sausage roll and sour cream and chive Pringles was had in the van as we headed off to Aslackby.